Home » FOUND DECEASED — Alisha McQueen Never Returned From Walk To Nearby Gas Station

 “You definitely need to speak up.
 God would want you to speak up.
 At the end of the day, God would want you to speak up.
 Do the right thing,” Tesha said.
 “It’s not just right to keep that type of information from her children, other family, and people who care about her.”

-Alisha is described as being approximately 5’3″ tall and 200 pounds.
+At the time of her disappearance, Alisha McQueen stood 5 feet 3 inches and weighed 200 pounds.
 She was wearing a shoulder-length, black curly wig with brown highlights when she disappeared.
 Her natural hair is dark brown/black, and she has brown eyes.
 Alisha also has multiple facial piercings.

 On August 7, Teasha posted to the Metro Detroit Crime & Homicide Facebook Page asking for help in locating her sister.